CatchoftheDay/build-and-push-buildkite-plugin/README.md

 ### `scan-image` [boolean]
 Should the container image be scanned with the Rapid 7 scanner?
 This step is non-blocking (but this may change in the future).
 Default: `true`

+### `group-key` [string]
+This is the key assigned to the job group that encapsulates the build tasks.
+This key is used by subsequent jobs that depend this build completing.
+Default: `build-and-push`